All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 High cholesterol, or dyslipidemia, is a broad term that covers several lipid abnormalities.
 The standard lipid panel measures total cholesterol, LDL ("bad") cholesterol, HDL ("good") cholesterol, and triglycerides.
 But modern cardiology has moved beyond simply looking at total cholesterol, instead focusing on the specific pattern of lipid abnormalities that drive cardiovascular risk. understanding your cholesterol numbers

 According to the CDC, about 86 million American adults have total cholesterol levels above 200 mg/dL, and nearly 29 million have levels above 240 mg/dL.
-Statins remain the first-line treatment for elevated LDL cholesterol, but they have limited effects on triglycerides and do not address the metabolic root causes of atherogenic dyslipidemia.
+Statins remain the first-line treatment for improved LDL cholesterol, but they have limited effects on triglycerides and don't address the metabolic root causes of atherogenic dyslipidemia.

 What the Research Shows